 (If I have a “religion” it is secular humanism.
 My religion’s code is summarized in the Humanist Manifesto.)

 The question of guilt is a good one, one that I am not sure I can adequately answer.
 Some guilt is driven by the pervasiveness of religion and its sin-punishment-reward system.
 However, I think guilt also flows from being a part of a particular culture and tribe.
-I am sure there are some behaviors that elicit guilt among the Gerencser children that might not cause guilt in a different family’s children.
+I am sure there are some behaviors that elicit guilt among my children that might not cause guilt in a different family’s children.
 Guilt, as with morality, can be, and is, quite subjective.

-The more absolute one’s moral beliefs are, the more likely they are to cause guilt.
+The more absolute one’s moral beliefs are, the more likely one is to feel guilt.
 As I have stated many times before, my sin (bad behavior) list now fits on a 3×5 card, and I suspect by the time I die it will fit on a post-it note.
-Once the church, the Bible and sin-loving, yet sin-hating preachers, are removed from the equation, guilt often assuages.
+Once the church, the Bible, and sin-loving — yet sin-hating — preachers are removed from the equation, guilt often assuages.
 In other words, remove religion from a person’s life, and guilt levels recede.
 Pretty good reason for ditching Christianity, don’t you think?

 I grew up believing drinking alcohol was a sin.
 I was fifty years old before I took my first drink.
 Now that God and the Bible no longer factor into my moral and ethical beliefs, I am free to drink alcohol, as much or as little as I want.
-Last Saturday, I spent some time with friends who love to drink.
+In the past, I have spent time with friends who love to drink.
 While I didn’t drink as much alcohol as they did, I did drink some and I thoroughly enjoyed it, as did my wife.
 At no time did I have a twinge of guilt over drinking the devil’s brew.
-I drank responsibly and acted in a way that did not harm others; no sin, no guilt.
+I drank responsibly, and acted in a way that did not harm others; no sin, no guilt.

 What atheism and humanism have given me is personal autonomy and freedom.
 And a very small sin list.